 - Current graduate students, post docs, and visiting researchers who do not have an assignment in on-campus graduate housing.

 - Students who need to transfer between single and family housing due to a change in family status during the academic year.
-Please contact MIT Housing immediately to discuss your situation.
+Please contact Housing & Residential Services immediately to discuss your situation.

 What do I need to know before I apply?